 - Probiotic: see this video for why I recommend almost everyone take a probiotic, even if you’re not feeling digestive symptoms.
-I recommend rotating through probiotics to expose your body to different strains, and the two I generally recommend to start are Garden of Life and RenewLife.
+I recommend rotating through probiotics to expose your body to different strains, and a few I generally recommend to start are Garden of Life, Ancient Nutrition, and RenewLife.

 - Collagen: I love putting collagen in my coffee or tea, and here’s why.
 That post will share a comparison of various brands, but if you’re just looking for a recommendation, try this one.

-- Vitamin D: About 75% of Americans are deficient in Vitamin D, and deficiency has been linked to low energy as well as risk of chronic diseases like cancer and diabetes.
+- Vitamin D: About 75% of Americans are deficient in Vitamin D, and deficiency has been linked to low energy, reduced immune system for all types of viruses (ahem…), and lower risk of chronic diseases like cancer and diabetes.
 It’s easy to test your vitamin D levels in a standard blood test, and if you’re low, the one I recommend is this one.